sfvicente/RestApiBestPractices/Docs/DesignPrinciples.md

 <br>

-### URLs should be easily read and constructed by users.
+### URLs should be easily read and constructed by users

 // TODO: add description